+Fortuna will also be entitled to deferred option fees (the "Option Fees") of US\$23,000 per month commencing from the date of the Definitive Agreement (as defined below) to the date of exercise of the Option, payable upon exercise of the Option.
+In the event that the Option is exercised within twelve months of the date of the Definitive Agreement, the Option Fees will be fixed at US\$276,000.
 Should the Company not complete a sale of the Tlamino Project or corporate merger within the term of the Option, the Company will transfer its undivided 49% interest in the Tlamino Project to Fortuna for no consideration, such that Fortuna will then hold an undivided 100% interest in the Tlamino Project.

-If the Company completes a sale of the Tlamino Project or corporate merger as described above and receives consideration attributable to the Project in excess of US\$13 per ounce of the Tlamino Project's inferred mineral resource, the Company will pay to Fortuna an asset sale bonus equal to 10.2% of any amount in excess of US\$13 per ounce, less all the Company's costs related to the sale or corporate merger.
+If the Company completes a sale of the Tlamino Project or corporate merger as described above and received consideration attributable to the Project in excess of US\$13 per ounce of the Tlamino Project's inferred mineral resource, the Company will pay to Fortuna an asset sale bonus equal to 10.2% of any amount in excess of US\$13 per ounce, less all the Company's costs related to the sale or corporate merger.

-The Option is subject to the execution of a definitive agreement (the "Definitive Agreement") to be entered into between the Company and Fortuna, and will contain terms and conditions customary for transactions of this type.
+The Option is subject to the execution of a definitive agreement (the "Definitive Agreement") to be entered into between the Company and Fortuna within sixty days of the effective date of the Letter, and will contain terms and conditions customary for transactions of this type.
 The Option is subject to approval from the TSX Venture Exchange and the boards of directors of both companies.
 The Company and Fortuna have one common director.